TechGrounds-Cloud8/cloud8-pprasing/01_Git_1/exercise.md

 - Visual Studio Code = editor
 - push = put the changes online
 - pull = download the changes to the local drive
+- Repository = for organizing a project with files and directories
+- Main / Master = top of the all the branches where the code will finally go to
+- Branch = part of the tree where a certain part of the project will be coded or worked on
+- Commit = similar as saving a file that has been changed. every change has a new hash
+- Merge = all the commit will be merged into a single commit and merged into the master
+- Fork = a copy of a repository that you want to manage or update

 ### Sources